-I am an (aspiring) intersectional feminist, a therapist (working integratively) an equality enthusiast and a writer.
+I am an (aspiring) intersectional feminist, a therapist an equality consultant and a writer.
 I am currently working toward a Doctorate in Clinical Psychology.
 Before this, I completed a degree in Cultural Studies, studied Psychology then Counseling Psychology after obtaining a Masters in Transcultural Mental Health.
-Professionally, I have worked with some of the most marginalised groups within inner city London and Paris (the latter being) where I was born and bred as a result, I am naturally drawn to community/critical psychology and liberatory approaches to clinical practice as I find them more socially and politically engaged and more epistemologically consistent with my worldview.
+I have since completed further studies in psychoanalysis and in group analysis.
+Professionally, I have worked with some of the most marginalised groups many, within inner city London and Paris (the latter being) where I was born and bred as a result, I am naturally drawn to community/critical psychology and liberatory approaches to clinical practice as I find them more socially and politically engaged and more epistemologically consistent with my worldview.
 Nevertheless, I do find relational and psychoanalytical concepts useful to make sense of the world.
-I am equally interested in compassion based models and I am finding, increasingly in philosophy.
+And, I am equally interested in compassion based models and I am finding, increasingly in philosophy.

 In the past I have held a number of management/senior management posts focused on equality and inclusion in the field of community development, engagement and research.
 I freelanced as a training and ‘race & culture’ consultant directly prior to starting my clinical psychology journey.
-Clinically, most of my experience has been with adults diagnosed with more ‘severe’, ‘complex’ and/or ‘enduring’ psychological difficulties/distress, many of whom were compulsorily detained under the Mental Health Act (1983) or otherwise deprived of their liberty as such, a large proportion of my experience has been with Black and minority ethnic communities.
-I run a small private practice focusing on providing individual therapy, community groups and workshops for women of colour and other marginalised women/people (please see the service page).
+Clinically, most of my experience has been with adults diagnosed with more ‘severe’, ‘complex’ and/or ‘enduring’ psychological difficulties and with very high levels of distress, many of whom were compulsorily detained under the Mental Health Act (1983) or otherwise deprived of their liberty as such, a large proportion of my experience has been with Black and minority ethnic communities.
+I run a small private women-centred practice focused on providing individual therapy, community groups and workshops for women of colour and other marginalised women/people (please see the service page).

 As a French woman of African descent who is an immigrant to the UK, a mother, and as someone who also has some lived experience of discrimination; I have become quite attuned to injustice and oppression.
-I founded the Minorities in Clinical Psychology Training Group (@minoritiesgroup) which I currently chair after experiencing much hardship within training.
+I founded the Minorities in Clinical Psychology Training Group (@minoritiesgroup) which I currently co-chair, to help address some of the challenges individuals from traditionally marginalised groups face within training, challenges I have myself experienced.
 When no one is watching, I like to think of myself as a politically and legally (strong) minded fashionista.
 I love chocolate and have a thing for coats.
 I usually take life way too seriously.
 I am at peace with this though, some of us are just made this way.